-We all know the residents of the C-suite hold the real power in their organizations.
+C-suite executives hold the real power in their companies.
 They’re the key decision-makers when it comes to making major investments in their businesses.
 That’s why every salesperson’s goal is to make their pitch directly to a senior executive — ideally, sooner than later.

-Chorus.ai’s analysis of more than 500,000 recent sales meetings conducted by more than 100 of our clients in 10 major industries.
+Chorus’ analysis of more than 500,000 sales meetings conducted by more than 100 clients in 10 major industries.

 The question for sales pros is this: Are you ready for the challenge, and opportunity, of selling to the C-suite?
 The following 12 tips can help ensure that you and your team are.

 Tip #1: Do Your Homework.
 And Then, Do Some More.